 - Publish at least one piece in Lab Musings the program’s online magazine on Medium.

-How to Apply for the Summer of 2018.
-To be eligible for the Program, undergraduates must be in good academic standing and declared a major in the Departments of Chemistry, Biological Sciences, Physics & Astronomy, Neuroscience, History & Philosophy of Science, and/or English.
-To apply, please email a brief summary (≤ 250 words) to Prof. Lillian Chong (firstname.lastname@example.org) by March 2, 2018 that includes the following:
+How to Apply for the Summer of 2019.
+To be eligible for the Workshop, undergraduates must be in good academic standing.
+To apply, please email a brief summary (≤ 250 words) to Prof. Lillian Chong (firstname.lastname@example.org) by March 15, 2019 that includes:

 - A description of the proposed writing project, outlining the research/science topics of interest, forms of writing, and motivation/significance of your writing project.

 - The names of (i) a faculty member of the Department of Chemistry, Biological Sciences, Physics & Astronomy, Neuroscience, or History & Philosophy of Science Department who has agreed to mentor you during the summer on communicating the science in an accurate manner; and (ii) a faculty member in the English Department who has agreed to mentor you during the summer on the writing.